 P.S.
 Read previous editions here.

 P.P.S.
-If you want to see all of the videos from Creator Hooks in one place, check out Creator Hooks Pro.
+If you want to write better titles and grow your channel, check out Creator Hooks Pro.

 Read last week’s edition »